 Q. What is the turnaround time for soil testing?

-A. Turnaround time is dependent on volume of mail received.
-In general, routine soil test results will be sent out 6-10 business days after receipt of samples at the lab (not counting shipping time, time for Campus Mail to deliver to the lab, or weekends and holidays).
-The main exceptions are during our spring rush (usually mid-March through June).
-During this period, we do our best to keep the turnaround time of soil testing as short as possible.
+A. In general, routine soil test results will be sent out 6-10 business days after receipt of samples at the lab (not counting shipping time, time for Campus Mail to deliver to the lab, or weekends and holidays).
+The main exceptions are during our spring rush (usually mid-March through June), or when we are short-staffed or have had to close the lab temporarily.
 For current information visit the Turnaround Time page of our website.

 Q. When is the best time to test my soil?